Tincture & Tea for Placenta Encapsulation Service

 Placenta Tincture

-In addition to turning your placenta into capsules, I offer placenta tincture for no additional fee; made by steeping a small amount of dried placenta in high grade alcohol – the final product is strained and placed in a bottle that the client will shake every now and then for a few weeks before straining through cheesecloth into a small dropper bottle that will be left for your convenience.
-Dosage handout provided at time of service.
+In addition to turning placenta into capsules, I make a shelf-stable tincture for each new mother that I encapsulate for at no additional fee.
+This is made by steeping a small portion of the dehydrated placenta in high grade alcohol in a bottle that the client will keep in a dark, cool spot for a few weeks before straining through a cheesecloth into a dropper bottle.
+She will receive a dosage handout on the day of service.

-This remedy is shelf-stable and when properly cared for can last a lifetime!
-You can even have a small amount of the placenta tincture turned into a homeopathic remedy by a local herbalist or homeopath.
+You can special request that a small amount of placenta tincture be turned into a homeopathic remedy by a local herbalist or homeopath.

-Placenta tincture can provide hormonal support during significant fluctuations in hormones like after giving birth, having your menstrual period, or during moments of stress, like returning to work and keeping up with visitors.
-Baby can use tincture to calm nerves, soothe fears, colic, teething trouble (rub into gums), diaper rash (mix into salve), and in times of transition/distress (i.e., starting day-care, separation anxiety).
+Placenta tincture can provide hormonal support during fluctuations in hormones like after giving birth or in moments of stress, like returning to work and keeping up with visitors.
+Baby can use tincture to calm nerves, colic, teething (rub into gums), rash (mix into salve), and in times of transition/distress (i.e., starting day-care, separation anxiety).

-I am thrilled to sip this nourishing tea.
-I am two days postpartum and today is encapsulation day, along with gorgeous prints and tincture, I am resting in bed with baby and tea is what I need.
-Thank you for this experience. ~ B.L., Burlington
+I am thrilled to sip this nourishing tea that Tara made and stare at my gorgeous prints while resting in bed with my 2-day old baby.
+This tea is just what I need.
+Thank you for this experience. ~ B.L., Burlington, VT.

 Benefits of Placenta Tincture & Tea